p32929/let/README.md

 This is what the future looks like, folks.
 I described what I wanted, and an AI built it.
 We're living in the future, and it's both amazing and slightly terrifying.

+## Why I Built This

+I built this project because I was working on something bigger and needed to evaluate a framework that could handle iOS, Android, and Web simultaneously - with proper UI consistency and fast load times across all platforms.

+So I started with something simple enough to test the framework's capabilities without getting lost in complex business logic.

+**The honest truth?** React Native isn't perfect yet.
+NativeWind and the shadcn-like component library (React Native Reusables) have their fair share of issues.
+I spent a lot of time debugging, running the app on all platforms, and fixing platform-specific quirks.

+I did consider switching to Flutter or Tauri Mobile, but:
+- Flutter Web takes forever to load (not ideal for web-first experiences)
+- Tauri Mobile is still too new and experimental

+So I stuck with React Native + Expo, debugged issues platform by platform, and eventually ended up with a usable app that works everywhere.
+Sometimes the best choice is the one you can actually ship.

 ### Special Thanks

 - **Claude (Anthropic)** - For writing all this code while I watched